Blog /

 What is a SMS keyword?

 An SMS keyword is the word that a consumer sends to a phone number, usually a short code, to immediately receive information back.
-Often, the end result of the keyword is to encourage an opt-in to a database to be marketed to in the future.
+Often, used in text message marketing, the end result of the keyword is to encourage an opt-in to a database to be marketed to in the future.

 CHOOSING A KEYWORD